desouza2018/mobileFeedbackWidget/README.md

 ## Tecnology

-Here are the technologies used in this project.
+* Here are the technologies used in this project:

 * react-native
 * expo